 What is not legal, is manufacturing firearms intended for sale without a federal firearms license.
-As established by the Gun Control Act of 1968, federal law requires a license to engage in the business of dealing firearms.3 The term at stake is "engaged in the business," which is defined in current Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) regulations.
-The term "engaged in the business," as applicable to a firearms dealer, is defined as a person who devotes time, attention, and labor to dealing in firearms as a regular course of trade or business predominantly earn a profit through the repetitive purchase and resale of firearms, but such term shall not include a person who makes occasional sales, exchanges, or purchases of firearms for the enhancement of a personal collection or for a hobby, or who sells all or part of his personal collection of firearms.4
+As established by the Gun Control Act of 1968, federal law requires a license to engage in the business of dealing firearms.2 The term at stake is "engaged in the business," which is defined in current Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) regulations.
+The term "engaged in the business," as applicable to a firearms dealer, is defined as a person who devotes time, attention, and labor to dealing in firearms as a regular course of trade or business with the principal objective of livelihood and profit through the repetitive purchase and resale of firearms, but such term shall not include a person who makes occasional sales, exchanges, or purchases of firearms for the enhancement of a personal collection or for a hobby, or who sells all or part of his personal collection of firearms.3